108th Anti-Aircraft Missile Regiment (Ukraine)

 The 108th Anti-Aircraft Missile Regiment (108-й зенітний ракетний полк (108 ЗРП); Military Unit Number A4527) was an air defense regiment of the Ukrainian Air Force, based at Zolotonosha until its 2012 disbandment.
-The regiment began as the 22nd Anti-Aircraft Artillery Division of the Red Army formed during World War II.
+The regiment began as the 22nd Anti-Aircraft Artillery Division of the Red Army formed during World War II, which was reorganized as a brigade postwar.
+During much of the Cold War it was the 108th Anti-Aircraft Missile Brigade (Military Unit Number 36836).

 World War II

 The 22nd Anti-Aircraft Artillery Division of the Reserve of the High Command (RGK) began its formation in the Moscow Military District during December 1942 and on 15 January 1943 Colonel Igor Danshin (promoted to major general 18 November 1944) was appointed commander.
 The division included the 1335th, 1341st, 1347th, and 1353rd Anti-Aircraft Artillery Regiments.
-After completing its formation, the division was sent to the Southwestern Front, which became the 3rd Ukrainian Front on 20 October of that year.
+After completing its formation in March, the division was sent to the Southwestern Front, which became the 3rd Ukrainian Front on 20 October of that year.
 The division supported the 3rd Guards Army and the 8th Guards Army during the Izyum–Barvenkovo offensive, Donbas strategic offensive, Zaporozhye offensive, the Nikopol–Krivoi Rog offensive, and the Bereznegovatoye–Snigirevka offensive from the summer of 1943 to the spring of 1944.
 The division received the name of Zaporozhye as an honorific on 14 October 1943 in recognition of its performance during the capture of the city.
+During the fighting on the right bank of the Dniester, the anti-aircraft batteries of the division came under German fighter attack that inflicted significant casualties, in advance of the German counterattack on 3 July during the First Jassy–Kishinev offensive.
+Due to its losses, the division was temporarily withdrawn from action to rebuild.

 During the Second Jassy–Kishinev offensive and in fighting in Bulgaria and Yugoslavia, the division supported the raid of the 4th Guards Mechanized Corps.
 On 7 September 1944 the 22nd was awarded the Order of Kutuzov, 2nd class for "exemplary fulfillment of command tasks" in breaking through enemy defenses south of Bender and the capture of Kishinev and its "valor and courage".
 The division, reinforced with tanks and infantry, acted as an assault group during the battle for Belgrade, participating in the capture of the royal palace, parliament building, post and telegraph office, and the military academy.
 The 22nd supported the raid of the 18th Tank Corps during the Budapest offensive and operated in conjunction with the 5th Guards Tank Army during the Vienna offensive.
 The division was awarded the Order of Bogdan Khmelnitsky, 2nd class, on 26 April 1945 in recognition of its performance in the capture of Pápa and Devecser.
 From 1943 to the end of the war, the division was credited with destroying 264 aircraft, up to 3 infantry regiments, capturing up to 10,000 soldiers and officers, knocking out 45 tanks, burning three railway echelons, and suppressing the fire of 15 batteries.